This course prepares students both academically and practically, so that they can function as liaison interpreters in a range of community settings.

 - Applicants are expected to have native speaker proficiency, both oral and written in their first language, as well as being proficient in English.

-- Non-native speakers of English need to have achieved an IELTS (Academic) score of 7 or higher, with not less than 7 in speaking and listening and not less than 6.5 in reading and writing or equivalent.
+- Non-native speakers of English need to have achieved an equivalent of IELTS (Academic) score of 7 or higher.

-- Enrolment interviews will be done by phone in November.
+- Enrolment interviews will be done by phone in November/December 2013.

 Structure and content

 - Introduction to interpreting